Should I file an insurance claim for bumper damage?

 Log in to your policy or call 1-866-749-7436 to add comprehensive and collision coverage.

 Please note: The above is meant as general information to help you understand the different aspects of insurance.
+Read our editorial standards for Answers content.
 This information is not an insurance policy, does not refer to any specific insurance policy, and does not modify any provisions, limitations, or exclusions expressly stated in any insurance policy.
-Descriptions of all coverages and other features on this page are necessarily brief; in order to fully understand the coverages and other features of a specific insurance policy, we encourage you to read the applicable policy and/or speak to an insurance representative.
+Descriptions of all coverages and other features are necessarily brief; in order to fully understand the coverages and other features of a specific insurance policy, we encourage you to read the applicable policy and/or speak to an insurance representative.
 Coverages and other features vary between insurers, vary by state, and are not available in all states.
 Whether an accident or other loss is covered is subject to the terms and conditions of the actual insurance policy or policies involved in the claim.
 References to average or typical premiums, amounts of losses, deductibles, costs of coverages/repair, etc., are illustrative and may not apply to your situation.
 We are not responsible for the content of any third-party sites linked from this page.